-What Happens When a Accident Occurs Due to a Driver’s Medical Condition?
+What Happens When A Car Accident Occurs Due To A Driver’s Medical Condition?

 Table of Contents

 On a busy highway, a man has a heart attack while driving his motorcycle.
-A line of stopped traffic is smashed into by an unconscious truck driver that suffered from a stroke.
-There are multiple reasons that an accident caused by a medical issue is devastating.
-They cause injury to innocent people, add to an already severe health issue, and create a complicated situation that makes placing blame difficult.
-Then there is the issue that more often than not, individuals are not truthful about these incidents.
+A line of stopped traffic is smashed into by an unconscious truck driver who suffered from a stroke.
+There are multiple reasons why an accident caused by a medical issue can be serious.
+They can cause injury to innocent people, add to an already severe health issue, and create a complicated situation that makes placing blame difficult.
+Sometimes, people may withhold details about the incident.

-A 1965 study of California drivers that had medical conditions known to the Department of Motor Vehicles, which focused on CVD individuals, also known as cardiovascular disease, diabetes, alcoholism, mental illness, and epilepsy, all of these averaged double the number of crashes per 1,000,000 miles.
+A 1965 study of California drivers who had medical conditions known to the Department of Motor Vehicles, which focused on CVD individuals, also known as those with cardiovascular disease, diabetes, alcoholism, mental illness, and epilepsy, found that all of these averaged double the number of crashes per 1,000,000 miles.
 This study was done in comparison to a control group of drivers without any of these conditions.

-However, just having a medical condition does not mean an individual is not able to drive anymore.
-It may mean that restrictions and limitations will be placed on that driver’s license.
+However, having a medical condition does not necessarily mean an individual is unable to drive anymore.
+This may result in restrictions and limitations being placed on the driver’s license.
 The limitations placed on an individual driver will be based on the severity of their impairment or condition.
-These restrictions can ban a driver from driving on any busy interstates or the time a driver can be on the road.
-Often the limitations on an individual’s license will come from a recommendation by a medical professional.
+These restrictions can ban a driver from driving on any busy interstate or limit the time a driver can be on the road.
+Often, the limitations on an individual’s license are based on a recommendation by a medical professional.

 In California, the law allows for what is referred to as the medical emergency defense, also known as the sudden emergency defense.
 This law is only applicable if the individual has an unforeseen and legitimate medical condition, and all of the following terms have been met: